 Aluminum prices are now hanging near previous troughs.
 If the dollar continues to rally, we would expect aluminum prices to hit record lows this year.

-Same story with nickel, the metal rallied in April after hitting its lowest level in six years, but in May Nickel fell as well and now it’s near that record low.
+Same story with nickel.
+The metal rallied in April after hitting its lowest level in six years, but in May, nickel also fell and is now near that record low.
 As with aluminum, a stronger dollar would put nickel prices into a tailspin.